ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

 1. The fully-qualified type of the plugin class, in this case, ``polygon_plugins::Square``.
 2. The fully-qualified type of the base class, in this case, ``polygon_base::RegularPolygon``.

+Note that for the Triangle class, we're implementing a method ``getHeight()`` that isn't in the base class.
+We'll come back to this method later, when we call it.

 2.2 Plugin Declaration XML
 ~~~~~~~~~~~~~~~~~~~~~~~~~~